How You Can Avoid Holiday Heart Syndrome

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Too much food, sweets, and alcohol can do more damage to your body than wrecking a diet, says cardiologist Leslie Cho, MD.
-It can lead to holiday heart syndrome.
+Too much food, sweets and alcohol can do more damage to your body than wrecking a diet, says cardiologist Leslie Cho, MD.
+It can lead to holiday heart syndrome — or heart trouble experienced after too much salty food or alcohol.

 For many people, the holidays mean that special foods are suddenly in abundance, such as cookies, candy and rich dishes.
 And it’s not just one meal, but a round of eating, drinking and making merry that is markedly different from the rest of the year.